-Our research and development on is based on two basic concept.
-Due to the impact to the head, brain's biochemistry is changing and cascade of molecules is released to the surrounding fluid.
-Part of these molecules finds their way to other bodyfluids.
+Our research and development is based on two basic concepts.
+Due to an impact to the head, brain's biochemistry changes and a cascade of molecules are released into the surrounding fluid.
+Some of these molecules find their way to other body fluids.

 The lack of a truly effective diagnostic test for brain injury is a major unmet need in modern medicine.

-Medicortex intends to look for a new biomarker never looked at before (not a protein/cytokine), looking for it in one or more of the body fluids that were less investigated for this purpose.
+Medicortex has discovered new biomarkers that have never been studied before for detection of TBI, identifying them from one or more of the body fluids that have been less investigated for this purpose.
 The idea is to make a relatively easy test to be used, for example, in emergency response situations like car accidents, sport injuries and combat situations.
-It can also help in cases were the injured person cannot describe the injury such as babies and people in coma.
+It can also help in cases where the injured person cannot describe the injury such as babies and people in coma.

 Medicortex is targeting glycoproteins and cellular proteins/enzymes, which are exposed to each other due to cells being damaged.
 We are looking for proteolytic breakdown products.
-This product can either increase or decrease following the injury, but must be in correlation with the severity of the injury.
+This product can either increase or decrease following the injury, thus indicating the imbalance of the brain integrity.